Real and Imaginary Numbers

 Although we are all familiar with numbers, not everyone knows their classifications.

-In this reviewer, let’s discuss two classes of numbers: Real numbers and imaginary numbers.
+In this review, let’s discuss two classes of numbers: Real and imaginary numbers.

 Click below to go to the main reviewers:

 Natural numbers are used to count objects.
 These are the numbers you use to determine how many pets you have, how many apples you have bought from the market, or how many petals a flower has.

 Natural numbers start with 1, followed by 2, then 3, and so on.
 Therefore, the smallest natural number is 1.
 Meanwhile, there’s no largest natural number.

 0, negative numbers, fractions, and decimals are not natural numbers since we do not use them to count objects.

 Numbers such as 14, 25, 799, 1212, 100000, and 5612312 are all examples of natural numbers.

 Whole numbers are counting numbers, including 0.
 In other words, if you include 0 in the set of natural numbers, you will obtain the set of whole numbers.

 Therefore, natural numbers are part of the set of whole numbers.